stat545ubc-2025/mini-data-analysis1-zaralipour/README.md

 ---

-*For questions or issues, please refer to the course materials or contact the instructor.*
+*For questions or issues, please contact me at: zaralipour@gmail.com*